Annas-Furquan-Pasha/Number-Pattern/README.md

 1 2 3 4
 ```

-You can also view other Asterisk Patterns [Here](https://github.com/Annas-Furquan-Pasha?tab=repositories)
+You can also view other Patterns [Here](https://github.com/Annas-Furquan-Pasha?tab=repositories)